hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ### **Defect Items**

-Defective units of production are created in one of two ways:
+Defective units can be tracked in one of two ways:

 * _Automatic Classification_ - based on configuration rules for sensor values received in cycles data \(1 to 1 with output calculated for the cycle period\)